javiermancho/HPE-CDS-LLM/README.md

         ```

 ### 3. Embeddings
-- **Descripción**: Servicio encargado de recibir los chunks de texto y devolver sus embeddings correspondientes.
-Los embeddings son vectores numéricos que representan el contenido semántico del texto.
+- **Description**: Service responsible for receiving text chunks and returning their corresponding embeddings.
+Embeddings are numerical vectors that represent the semantic content of the text.
-- **Tecnología**: Python, GPT4All
+- **Technology**: Python, GPT4All
-- **Funcionalidad**:
+- **Functionality**:
-  - Recibe chunks de texto.
+  - Receives text chunks.
-  - Genera embeddings correspondientes a cada chunk.
+  - Generates embeddings corresponding to each chunk.

 - **Endpoints**:
-    - POST /embeddings: Recibe una cadena de texto para convertirlo en Embeddings.
+    - POST /embeddings: Receives a text string to convert it into embeddings.
         ```JSON
         {
             "content": "Chunk PDF"
         }
         ```

 ### 4. LLM (Large Language Model)
-- **Descripción**: Servicio basado en un modelo de lenguaje grande (LLM) que recibe consultas desde el servidor y genera respuestas utilizando los chunks proporcionados por el servicio de base de datos.
-El núcleo del servicio es LLaMA 2.
+- **Description**: Service based on a large language model (LLM) that receives queries from the server and generates responses using the chunks provided by the database service.
+The core of the service is LLaMA 2.
-- **Tecnología**: Python, llama-cpp-python, Llama2
+- **Technology**: Python, llama-cpp-python, Llama2
-- **Funcionalidad**:
+- **Functionality**:
-  - Recibe queries y los chunks relevantes.
+  - Receives queries and the relevant chunks.
-  - Construye respuestas basadas en los chunks.
+  - Constructs responses based on the chunks.
 - **Endpoints**:
-    - POST /llama: Solicitud al LLM que contiene el prompt del usuario y el máximo de tokens de la respuesta.
-La estructura es la siguiente:
+    - POST /llama: Request to the LLM that contains the user's prompt and the maximum number of response tokens.
+The structure is as follows:
         ```JSON
         {
             "system_message": "System Message",